 What rights do you have regarding your data?

-3. General information and mandatory information
+3. General notes and mandatory information

 SSL or TLS encryption

-If SSL or TLS encryption is activated, data you transmit to us cannot be read by third parties.
+If SSL or TLS encryption is activated, the data you transmit to us cannot be read by third parties.

 Swiss IT Security Deutschland GmbH

 Data Protection Officer

 Dr. Bettina Kraft, DPO@SITS-GROUP.CH, Konrad-Adenauer-Ring 33, 65187 Wiesbaden, Fon: +49 611 945881-99